ankeetmaini/blog/posts/ultimate-docker-workflow.md

 If you notice I ran the `server.js` directly using `node`.
 No node process managers like `PM2` or `forever`.
 These process managers are used generally because node is single threaded and to have HA (redundancy), parallelism and making sure one process is always up.
 Even if a process goes down these process managers spawn a new one.
 But this is not needed in container world.
 You can get the same redundancy by spinning multiple docker containers using some federation software be it docker swarm, kubernetes etc. (I may do a separate blog post on it in future)

-The Dockerfile at this point works, no doubt but there's a lot more that can be done to take it to the next level.
+The Dockerfile at this point works.

 ```dockerfile
 FROM node:12-stretch-slim as test